 Vilnius Collegium Apartament (Pilies g.
 22-1, Senamiestis, LT-01123)

-This cute and cosy 2-bedroom (sleeps 4) almost self-contained apartment is right in the Old Town, and only stones’ throw from all the historical sites; free wi-fi that works.
+This cute and cosy 2-bedroom (sleeps 4) almost self-contained apartment is right in the Old Town, and only a stones’ throw from all the historical sites.
+The apartment provides free wi-fi that works.

 Comfort Studio Apartment (Vingriu G.13 Old Town)

-Modern and comfortable self-catering apartment with good free wi-fi; close to the Vilna Gaon Jewish State Museum, Lithuanian National Opera and Ballet Theatre.
-Everything you need including central heating, a TV with cable channels; free parking available.
+Modern and comfortable self-catered apartment with good free wi-fi; close to the Vilna Gaon Jewish State Museum, Lithuanian National Opera and Ballet Theatre.
+Everything you need including central heating, a TV with cable channels, and free parking is also available.